ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

     verify those properties through testing and/or proof, describe how these properties are similar to and/or different from other discrete structures, and explain when it is appropriate to use the structure.
-  - Correctly complete Python programming for each discrete structure, such as:
+  - Correctly complete Python programming tasks with each discrete structure.
+    For instance:
     - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on textual strings in the Python programming language.
-    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on finite and infinite streams in the a Python program.
+    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on finite and infinite streams in a Python program.
-    - Use the formal definition of a set and set-theoretic operations like union, intersection, and containment check to implement a Python program that stores data in a set and manipulates the data using the aforementioned operations.
+    - Use the formal definition of a set and set-theoretic operations like union, intersection, and containment check to implement a Python program that stores data in a set and correctly manipulates the data using the aforementioned operations.
+    - Given the formal definition of the domain and range of a mathematical function, implement that function as a dictionary in a Python program.
+    - Using the formal definition of a graph and a file with graph-theoretic data, create an adjacency matrix representaton of the graph and save it using a Python program.

 ### Mathematical Functions